Self-Guided Tours in Alsace

 - Most of the sightseeing in Alsace lies between Strasbourg in the North and Colmar in the South.
 The 2 cities are 45 miles (73 kilometers) apart and the drive is about 1hr drive.

 - Parallel to this North-South road you will find the famous Alsace Wine Route with all the gorgeous typical little towns on the foothills of the Vosges mountains.
 It is easy to enjoy wine tours from Colmar, if you're interested in wine-tasting.

 Katzenthal vineyards - ©Tristan Vuano - CDT Alsace

-- For this reason, we have selected premium Bed & Breakfasts on the Colmar – Strasbourg axis, perfectly located to tour the Alsace region driving.
+- For this reason, we have selected premium Bed & Breakfasts on the Colmar–Strasbourg axis, perfectly located to tour the Alsace region driving.

 Alsace Christmas Markets

 Alsace Christmas markets make this French region very special.
-Nowhere else in the world will you enjoy such a charming, very special Christmas ambiance than strolling Colmar, Eguisheim or Riquewhir on Christmas market season.
+Nowhere else in the world will you enjoy such a charming, very special Christmas ambiance than strolling Colmar, Eguisheim or Riquewhir in Christmas market season.